Hunab Ku – History and Symbolic Meaning

 The Hunab Ku symbolizes balance and harmony.
 See it here.

-• It symbolizes the duality in all things.
-For every object, there exists its opposite – male and female, dark and light, internal and external, good and bad, up and down, and so on.
-The hunab ku is sometimes viewed as the bridge that connects the duality of things.
+2. Duality: Much like the yin-yang symbol, the Hunab Ku is often interpreted as representing the duality inherent in all things (male and female, dark and light, life and death, etc.), and the necessity of balance between these opposing forces.
+For every object, there exists its opposite: male and female, dark and light, internal and external, good and bad, up and down, and so on.
+The Hunab Ku is sometimes viewed as the bridge that connects the duality of things.

-• Balance and harmony.
-The symbol represents a bridging of opposites and as such, symbolizes balance and harmony.
+4. Balance and harmony: The symbol represents a bridging of opposites and as such, symbolizes balance and harmony.

 Hunab Ku Today